 - Click Add metrics.

-- If this is your first time adding metrics for Stripe, or if you’ve been here before but want to use a different account this time, click Add new account.
+- If this is your first time adding metrics for Stripe, click Add new account.

 - Enter your Stripe login credentials and click Log In.

 Note: The next time you add Stripe instant metrics, you won’t need to enter your Stripe credentials.
 That’s because we assume you want to use the same account as before and skip that step.
 However, if you want to connect to a different account, before clicking “Add metrics”, click the account connection in the top right of the window (see below) and either select an alternate, existing account or click “Add new account”.

 That's all there is to it!
 You just added Stripe instant metrics to your account.
 If you added them from the navigation sidebar or from your Metric List page, they're added to your list of metrics.
 If you added them from an open dashboard, they're added to the dashboard and to your list of metrics.

 You're ready to start analyzing and tracking your data as it changes over time.
 Learn more about exploring your data.